 Have you made or considered making a clever little signal booster out of a soda box or Pringles box?
 Throw it away, along with other any plans to modify the router's antennas.
 This is counter-productive and potentially illegal.

-Read more about this in: Do not.
+Read more about this in: Don't.
 Boost.
 Your Wi-Fi Signal.

 Are you having problems that cannot be solved by moving equipment or furniture?
 Interference--wireless noise--from your neighbor may be part of the problem.